 - Blaming the other parent for money problems or splitting up the family

 - Refusing to be flexible with the visitation schedule of the child

 - Assuming that a parent who has physically abused the other parent will assault the child

 - Encouraging the child's anger toward the other parent

 There are several reasons for a parent to attempt to alienate the other, including unresolved anger towards the other parent, unresolved issues from their own childhood, and even personality disorders.

 We understand that a custody dispute is itself a very contentious and emotional time in a person's life.
-Our seasoned and compassionate family law team at The Law Offices of O'Toole & Gunteski, LLC can stand beside you during this time.
+Our seasoned and compassionate family law team at The Law Office of Darren C. O'Toole, LLC can stand beside you during this time.

 If you would like to establish or modify a child custody order or visitation, be sure to come to our firm.
 We have handled countless custody cases and have all the tools and experience needed to help you achieve your desired outcome.